After you apply

-If you receive full or conditional admission to a graduate program at Memorial but are unable to arrive or submit required documents in time for the start of the entry semester, you may wish to defer your admission to a later semester.
-All requests for deferrals must be made to and approved by the academic unit applied to.
-If approved, the academic unit will forward a revised Program of Study form to SGS, which will be sent with a deferred admission letter to the admitted student.
-Fully admitted students will be asked to complete and submit another Accept/Decline form to SGS at that time.
+If you are admitted to a graduate program but are not able to commence in the admit semester, you may wish to defer your admission to a later semester.
+All requests for deferrals must be made to and approved by the appropriate academic unit.
+If approved, the academic unit will transmit a revised Program of Study form to SGS, which will be emailed with a new admission letter to you.

-Applicants who apply for and receive admission to two graduate programs will be required to decline one offer of admission in writing to SGS.
-Applicants currently registered in a graduate program and will be asked to do one of the following by the commencement date of their new program: withdraw from their current program, complete their current program, or request the Dean (with a letter of support from all applicable academic unit heads) for permission to be registered in two programs at once.
+Applicants who apply for and receive admission to two graduate programs will be required to decline one offer of admission by writing to firstname.lastname@example.org.
+Admitted applicants currently registered in a graduate program will be asked to do one of the following by the start date of their new program: withdraw from their current program, complete their current program, or request the Dean of Graduate Studies for permission to pursue two programs concurrently.

 7. After a recommendation for non-admission

-Near the bottom of the form, academic units will recommend that the file be closed or offer the applicant reconsideration for a later semester.
-Applicants receiving a reconsideration offer can accept this offer by contacting the appropriate person noted on the form within the given time period.
-This will automatically reopen their files for future consideration.
-Applicants whose previous files are reopened may wish to submit additional documents (such as a current CV or transcript of courses taken after the initial application was submitted), and may do so by forwarding such documents to SGS directly.
+For applicants not accepted for admission, academic units will recommend that the file be closed or offer the applicant reconsideration for a later semester.
+Applicants receiving a reconsideration offer can accept this offer by emailing email@example.com.
+SGS will reopen the file for the next entry semester.
+Applicants whose files are reopened may wish to submit additional, updated documents (such as a current CV or transcript of courses taken after the initial application was submitted).

-Applicants who wish to be considered for another graduate program outside of the academic unit initially applied to will have to submit a new application package and pay another application fee as per SGS policy.
+Applicants who wish to be considered for another graduate program outside of the academic unit initially applied to will have to submit a new application online and pay another application fee.